ViewComponent/view_component/docs/viewcomponents-at-github.md

 ---
 layout: default
-title: ViewComponents in practice
+title: ViewComponents at GitHub
-nav_order: 4
+nav_order: 6
 ---

-# ViewComponents in practice
+# ViewComponents at GitHub

 _GitHub's internal guide to building component-driven UI in Rails.
-Consider it to be more opinion than fact._
+More opinion than fact._

 ## Why we use ViewComponents